List of Criminal Minds characters: Erin Strauss

 Played by Jayne Atkinson, Erin Strauss was the BAU Section Chief, the direct superior to SSA Aaron Hotchner.
 Her job lies in administration, and she has little field experience.
 She is an alcoholic, as revealed in the seventh-season episode "Self-Fulfilling Prophecy" when she rants at the commandant of a military academy and Morgan smells alcohol on her breath.
 At the end of the episode, Hotchner and Morgan arrange for her to check in privately at a treatment facility, thus protecting her from losing her job.

 Strauss becomes more prominent in season eight.
 It is revealed in "The Silencer" that the newest member of the BAU team, Alex Blake, worked with her during the Amerithrax case, during which Strauss left her to take the fall when a linguistics flub led to the arrest of the wrong suspect.
 As a result, Blake did not get along with her afterwards.
 At the end of "The Silencer", Strauss tries apologizing to her, but Blake turns Strauss down.
 In "Carbon Copy", she specifically oversees the investigation into the Replicator, and by the end of the episode, she apologizes to Blake again, and this time, her apology is accepted.
 In "Brothers Hotchner", she is abducted by the Replicator, later revealed to be a former FBI agent named John Curtis, whom she left to take the blame along with Blake following the Amerithrax case.
 In "The Replicator", Erin Strauss is killed in the line of duty when Curtis poisons her with spiked wine and leaves her to die.
 She is found on the streets by Hotch, and she admits that the Replicator forced her at gunpoint to drink again.
 She dies in Hotch's arms after begging him to stay with her as she does not want to die alone.
 Strauss indirectly helps defeat Curtis post mortem when Rossi uses her sobriety chip to escape his trap, leaving him to possibly die in an explosion.
-After her funeral, the team celebrates her life during dinner at Rossi's garden, discussing happy stories of her time with them and acknowledging her as a good woman, friend, and mother.
+After her funeral, the team celebrates her life during dinner at Rossi's garden, recalling her expert pistol marksmanship, discussing happy stories of her time with them, and acknowledging her as a good person.

 Haley Hotchner

-Played by Meredith Monroe, Haley Hotchner was the wife of Aaron Hotchner.
-She and Hotchner have a son, Jack.
-They divorced due to Hotch's job and duties.
-In season three, Aaron Hotchner picks up his home phone when someone calls, but when he answers it, the caller hangs up.
-Haley's cellphone starts ringing immediately afterward.
-Hotch looks at Haley, but she does not say anything.
-It is implied that Haley might be cheating on Aaron, and that is why the person who called the home phone did not speak when a man answered.
-She is shot and killed by Hotch's nemesis, George Foyet (a.k.a.
-"The Boston Reaper").
-She returned in season nine, episode five, in a vision while Hotch was recovering from complications from his stabbing 100 episodes earlier.